yalakhras/Professional-Vets-Program/README.md

 # Professional-Vets-Program
-This program was developed using (C#) language for Pets clinic to save all the pets information that visit the clinic in a Database by building an electronic history for every pet.
+This program was developed using (C#) language for Pets clinic to save all the pets information that visit the clinic in a Database by creating an electronic profile for every pet.